The-AI-Alliance/enterprise-MCP/docs/getting-to-know-mcp/index.markdown

 ---
 layout: default
-title: Getting to Know MCP and Its Ecosystem
+title: Getting to Know MCP and The Broader Ecosystem
 nav_order: 20
 has_children: true
 ---

-# Getting to Know MCP and Its Ecosystem
+# Getting to Know MCP and The Broader Ecosystem

-This section provides introductions to aspects of the MCP ecosystem.
+This section provides introductions to aspects of the MCP ecosystem, along with some information on other protocols that either compete with or complement MCP.
 The following chapters are currently available.

 ## MCP and Everyone Else: a Review of Inter-agent Communication Protocols